Research @ UVA Engineering

 Dr. Gelfand graduated with a degree in Biomedical Engineering from the University of Iowa (Iowa City).
 He next attended the University of Virginia (Charlottesville) where he earned his Ph.D. also in Biomedical Engineering.
 Brad next joined the Ambati Laboratory at the University of Kentucky in 2010 as a Postdoc and joined the faculty in 2012.

-Gregory J. Gerling is a Professor of Systems Engineering at the University of Virginia, and principal investigator on grants from the National Institutes of Health, National Science Foundation, DARPA.
-His groups research the fields of haptics, computational neuroscience, human factors and ergonomics, biomechanics, and human–machine interaction.
+Gregory J. Gerling is a Professor of Systems Engineering at the University of Virginia.
+His research spans fields of haptics, computational neuroscience, UX/UI, human factors and ergonomics, biomechanics, and human–machine interaction.

 Gaurav Giri